Technical foul: Notable instances

 One of the most famous technical fouls ever assessed was called on Chris Webber of the University of Michigan late in the 1993 NCAA championship game.
 Down by two points to North Carolina with only seconds remaining, Webber called a time-out when Michigan had none left.
-The resulting excessive time-out technical foul, for which North Carolina guard Donald Williams made both foul shots, ended any hopes Michigan had of claiming the championship.
+After the referees approved his request, the resulting excessive time-out technical foul, for which North Carolina guard Donald Williams made both foul shots, ended any hopes Michigan had of claiming the championship.

+A string of famous technical fouls occurred on February 23, 1985, at a regular season game between the rival Purdue Boilermakers and Indiana Hoosiers.
+Just five minutes into the game, a scramble for a loose ball resulted in a foul call on Indiana.
+IU's legendary head coach Bob Knight was furious and insisted the call should have been a jump ball.
+Seconds after Purdue inbounded, another foul was called on Indiana.
+Knight received a technical for his irate reaction, and then famously threw a red plastic chair from Indiana's bench across the court, resulting in a second technical.
+As his tirade continued, he received a third technical and was ejected from the game to a standing ovation from the home crowd at Simon Skjodt Assembly Hall.
+The picture of Knight throwing the chair has since become a potent symbol of the Indiana–Purdue rivalry.

 In what has been called the greatest game ever played, Game 5 of the 1976 NBA Finals between the Phoenix Suns and Boston Celtics, the Suns found themselves one point down with one second left in double overtime, no time-outs remaining and possession of the ball under their defensive basket after a John Havlicek bucket.
 Faced with the near-impossibility of sinking an 80-foot desperation shot, Suns guard Paul Westphal hit upon an unusual solution.
 He intentionally called a time-out the Suns did not have.
 While this gave the Celtics a free throw, which Jo Jo White successfully converted to increase the lead to two, it gave the Suns possession at halfcourt, and enabled Gar Heard to sink an 18-footer as time expired to force a third overtime.
 NBA rules were changed the following year to prevent a repeat occurrence.